This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 375°F (190°C).

-- Brown the chicken: Heat ½ tablespoon of olive oil in a 10-inch skillet over medium-high heat.
+- Heat ½ tablespoon of olive oil in a 10-inch skillet over medium-high heat.
 Season the chicken with ⅛ teaspoon of salt and ⅛ teaspoon of pepper.
 Add to the pan and brown on both sides for 1-2 minutes.
 Transfer to a plate.
 Note: The chicken does not need to be fully cooked, just browned.

-- Bake: Cover tightly with foil and bake for 40 minutes.
+- Cover tightly with foil and bake for 40 minutes.
 Remove the foil—if there's still too much liquid, bake uncovered for a few more minutes until it evaporates.

 - Serve hot.